Art Supplies & Easels | Madison Art Shop

 • Brushes should dry in an upright position to protect the shape.
 Allow your brushes to dry thoroughly before storing them in a closed container.
 A storage container made just for brushes is ideal, but a tool box with a separate compartment for brushes will also work well.
 Don’t store your brushes in such a manner that the hair will be bent or have paints and other materials resting on top of them.

 • Keep your brush handles dry.
 Even the finest brush handles will loosen and crack when left soaking.
-Fill your water or solvent container so that it just covers the brush head, and the handle doesn’t get wet.
+Fill your water or solvent container so that it just covers the brush head, and that the handle does not get wet.

 • Don’t use watercolor brushes in acrylics or oils and expect them to deliver the same performance afterwards - they won’t.
 You can use watercolor brushes with other mediums, but don’t switch back and forth.